ls1intum/Artemis/docs/dev/setup/distributed.rst

 2. Download the application

-Download the latest version of the jhipster-registry from github, e.g by using
+Download the latest version of the jhipster-registry from GitHub, e.g. by using

 .. code:: bash